robblovell/mojio-js-sdk/readme.markdown

 This repository contains a Node-js client and a Browser based js client.

+(NOTE: the signature for observe and unobserve have changed from version 2.0.1 to 2.1.0)

 For browser based HTML applications you get this client via Bower: (you will also need jquery)

 ```